Why we’re here.

 Lily Rhoades

-Youth Expedition Specialist
+Youth Expedition Coordinator

 • Lily was born and raised in a small desert town in Arizona before moving to Flagstaff, AZ, where she earned her B.S. in microbiology with a minor in chemistry.
 Craving the outdoors and the satisfaction of a hard day’s work, she joined an AmeriCorps National Civilian Community Corps fire crew where she worked alongside non-profits and the Forest Service serving communities in need.
 Lily spent the next three years working as a wildland firefighter with the Forest Service in the Willamette National Forest before relocating to Wallowa County.
 After two years of fighting wildland fire in the Eagle Cap Ranger District, she decided she wanted to share her knowledge and love for the outdoors with the next generation of explorers and happily accepted a position with Wallowa Resources' Youth Education program.
-In her free time, Lily enjoys adventuring with her partner, Rose, and their dog, Charlie.
+In her free time, Lily enjoys adventuring with her partner, Rose, and their dogs, Charlie and Arlo.

 Hobbies: “Gardening, skiing, hiking, and traveling.”